sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 The Hill cipher requires some basic knowledge of Linear Algebra.
 In this encryption method, an invertible n x n matrix of integers modulo 26 is used as the key.
 The message is first converted to numbers and spit into chunks size n.
 These chunks are then converted to n x 1 vectors and multiplied by the key modulo 26 to produce 1 x n vectors.
 The integers from these vectors are converted back letters to produce the encrypted text.

 === Hill Cipher Encryption ===
 by Holly Paige Chaos, Alexis Newton

+Use this interact to encrypt a message with the Hill cipher.
+Be sure to use an invertible matrix so that your message can be decrypted!

 {{{#!sagecell
 #Last edited 8/8/19 at 1:47pm